ITProKyle/pre-commit-hook-yamlfmt/README.md

 # YAML formatter for pre-commit git hooks

+> This repo is a fork of [jumanjihouse/pre-commit-hook-yamlfmt](https://github.com/jumanjihouse/pre-commit-hook-yamlfmt).

 YAML formatter for [pre-commit](http://pre-commit.com).

 This hook formats the indentation of YAML files and optionally aligns top-level colons.